MurphyRP/DSESpark_day2/README.md

 ```
   included_categories: QUERY
 ```
+    1) What queries are being pused down to Cassandra (CQL)?
+    2) Do you know what the 'token' predicate is doing and why it is needed for C* and Spark?

 ### Logging Executors in Spark

 4) Review/Change Executor logging options.
 On each node, edit each logback-spark-executor.xml file